 In 1995 Hooley designed, built and patented the world's first completely Digital Loudspeaker, based on unary-code and acoustic digital to analogue conversion

-As Technical Director of AI Cambridge Ltd Hooley oversaw the development of a picogram-sensitive SEMTEX plastic explosive detector
+Back in England, as Technical Director of AI Cambridge Ltd, Hooley oversaw the development of a picogram-sensitive SEMTEX plastic explosive detector

-In his role as astrophysicist Hooley designed the Cottesloe Sundial in 1987 which won equal first prize at the World Sundial Triennium , Italy in 1993.
-Sited on the cliffs overlooking the Indian Ocean this is the largest sundial in the southern hemisphere and due to its unique design, the most accurate in the world, throughout the year.
+In his role as astrophysicist Hooley designed the Cottesloe Sundial in 1987 which won equal first prize at the World Sundial Triennium, Italy in 1993.
+Sited on the cliffs overlooking the Indian Ocean, north of Freemantle. this is one of the largest sundials in the southern hemisphere and due to its unique design, the most accurate in the world, throughout the year.

 After leaving Insearch Ltd Hooley founded his first Australian company CCA Pty Ltd, which developed an extremely fast free-text database, as well as a multiuser business database.
 CCA provided computing consultancy services to companies in Sydney, including designing and installing a large networked computer-laboratory for UTS/Insearch Ltd.